 Bishkek’s Manas airport (Iata code is FRU for Frunze, the Soviet name for Bishkek) is 25 minutes north from the city centre.
 Many international flights depart and arrive here to/from Europe, Asia and the Middle East at ungodly hours, and there are some domestic flights as well to Osh and Batken.

-Luggage storage is available if you are venturing out for a day on a layover.
+There is no luggage room or lockers.
 If you plan to catch some sleep, you will rejoice over the seats without arm rest, and the laid-back security which keeps the place quiet and does not hassle you.
 Also, it’s warm in winter!

 There is an information counter, open during office hours.
 If you are a business traveler, don’t expect much from the lounge.